childsb/git-tools/README.md

 This repo contains tools for using github and golang

 # clone-fork.sh
 This is a tool for cloning forks and adding the correct parent as upstream.
 It also supports cloning into $GOPATH directory strucuture.
-Personally I use GOPATH=/opt/go, but i assume there are crazy people out there with different GOPATHs.
+I use GOPATH=/opt/go.

 This script only supports a single GOPATH and ignores GOROOT.
 ```